 Feeling like your email marketing is a lot more work than it’s worth?
 Like you’re sending to a stale list of only 2% clickers that you get just about ZERO engagement from?
+We have put together 3 simple steps for email marketing optimization.

 Nothing’s worse than spending the time to send out a carefully crafted email to your peeps and all you get are crickets chirping and maybe a 15% open rate.